jlab-hep/localdb-docs/docs/database_demonstration_install_db_machine.md

 ### Mongo DB

 MongoDB version 4.2 or higher for Local DB<br>
-This is a main database to store QC results<br>
+This is the database to store the QC results<br>
-**There might be some error masages but please don't worry and go ahead.**
+**There might be some error masages but please ignore them and proceed.**
 ```bash
 $ cd ~/work/localdb-tools/scripts/shell
 $ ./upgrade_mongoDB_centos.sh